 Woods refused to submit to a urine test, an offence that carries a separate charge under Florida law.
 No injuries were reported to Woods or the driver of the other vehicle.

 Woods was charged with DUI, property damage and refusal to submit to a lawful test, all misdemeanour charges.
-Under Florida law, he must remain in jail for at least eight hours before being released on bond.
+He was released later on Friday, with Florida law requiring him to remain in jail for at least eight hours before he could post bail.

 US President Donald Trump said he had heard about the incident.